What's In A Ship?

 The possibility space in low fidelity art is very broad, and narrowing that down runs the risk of denying people their existing interpretations.
 I've had a little bit of experience with doing this kind of work in other projects, so it wasn't as daunting here for me as it could have been, but it's still a big responsibility!

 To help make sure I wasn't overlooking particular angles, I did some super rough 3D mock-ups.
-I these used to inspect and think about aspects of the ship that weren't readable/inferable from the top or side views.
+I used these to inspect and think about aspects of the ship that weren't readable/inferable from the top or side views.

 My plan was that we'd be able to swap in/out our favourite bits to make one final design, but in the end, after less discussion than I was expecting, we settled on design number 3.
 With that bedded down, I was able to move ahead with some other features, which included finishing up that aft view and a corresponding side view.
 There's something fun about the stockiness of this design that I like.
 It is also arguably the one that most closely represents the detailing of the shipped art.